 • You suffer from an acute psychological condition, or a chronic deficit of memory or intelligence which caused you “forgetfulness” of having to register.
 This is not an absolute defense but it may assist in negating you harbored the willful intent not to register.
 Note however that “just forgetting” or “innocently forgetting” is not a valid defense to this charge.

 • You were not previously convicted of a sex offense which mandates that you register as a sex offender.

 • You actually registered as a sex offender in accordance with the law however there was a clerical error not on your part.

 • You did not have actual knowledge that you were required to register as a sex offender.
 This may result from ineffective assistance of your attorney after failing to inform you, or perhaps the court never admonished you of your requirement to register as a sex offender.

 Punishment & Sentence

 If convicted of failing to register as a sex offender, the consequences will depend on whether you were convicted with a misdemeanor or felony offense.
 If the underlying charge which required you to register was a misdemeanor offense, then you face up to one year in the county jail.
 However, if the underlying sex offense was a felony, then you face up to 3 years in California state prison.
 Furthermore, if the underlying felony sex offense was a serious felony, then you may face additional years in state prison in addition to the 3 years.

 Contact Us for a Free Consultation

-If you have been arrested, charged, or under investigation for failing to register as a sex offender then contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
+If you have been arrested, charged, or under investigation for failing to register as a sex offender then contact Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
 Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.